cristina-timbur/RISC-V-Executer/README.md

 ## Solution

-Loaded the source code into a byte array.
-A memory address was associated to every byte, imitating the real memory.
-Fetched 4 bytes which form the current instruction from memory location indicated by program_counter (IF part).
+The source code is loaded into a byte array.
+A memory address is associated to every byte, imitating the real memory.
+4 bytes forming the current instruction are fetched from the memory location indicated by program_counter (IF part).
-Executed the instruction based on the all the possible formats:
+Then, the instruction is executed based on the all the possible formats:

 - R-Type : slli, srl, xor, rem
 - S-Type : sw